 Topics include: sports and hobbies, describing your town, holidays and future plans, the weather, daily routine, free time, eating out, finding your way around town, likes and dislikes.

 International opportunities

 A six-day German trip to the Rhineland takes place in Year 8.
-This is dependent on Government regulations at the time of the trip.

 Items that will help with learning a language